Left Bank Books (St. Louis): History and description

 Left Bank Books was founded by a group of Washington University in St. Louis graduate students in July 1969.
 It was run as a leftist collective to provide alternative literature and protest the Vietnam War.
 At the time, the store was one of the only places to purchase leftist, feminist, alternative, and counter-culture publications and writings in the Midwest.
 The store carried (then controversial) publications such as Rolling Stone magazine.
-The store developed one of the first Feminist/Women’s Studies and Gay and lesbian studies book sections in the area.
+The store developed one of the first Feminist/Women's studies and Gay and lesbian studies book sections in the area.

-The store’s original location was on Skinker Blvd., then it relocated to Delmar Blvd. in The Delmar Loop, near Washington University.
+The store's original location was on Skinker Blvd., before it relocated to Delmar Blvd. in the Delmar Loop, near Washington University.
 In 1977, the store moved to 399 N. Euclid Street in the Central West End neighborhood.
 From December 2008 to May 2014 Left Bank Books operated a second store at 321 North 10th Street in St. Louis.
 In 1994 Left Bank Books opened a coffee shop next to the Central West End store.

-In 1998, Left Bank Books was a plaintiff in an antitrust lawsuit by the American Bookseller Association against national chain bookstores Borders and Barnes & Noble.
+In 1998, Left Bank Books was a plaintiff in an antitrust lawsuit by the American Booksellers Association against national chain bookstores Borders and Barnes & Noble.
 The lawsuit alleged the large chains were using their market power to obtain special deals from book publishers (including publisher discounts, selective payment terms, and special book return arrangements) that were unavailable to small booksellers.
 The lawsuit was settled in 2001 for $4.7 million.

 Over its history, Left Bank Books has been home to several cats.
 The first was Captain Nemo, who was rescued from drowning and nursed back to health by the store owners.
 After his death, the store became home to Jamaica, named by customers after author Jamaica Kincaid.
 Jamaica (the cat) died in April 2005.
-She was succeeded by current bookstore resident, Spike.
-Spike is mentioned in Emily Giffin’s book Where We Belong.
+She was succeeded by Spike.
+Spike is mentioned in Emily Giffin's book Where We Belong.
 In 2012, Spike was named "Bookstore Cat of the Year" at Book Expo America.
-In that same year, the website Mental Floss named Spike one of "10 Excellent Bookstore Cats."
+In that same year, the website Mental Floss named Spike one of "10 Excellent Bookstore Cats".
+The store's current cat, Orleans, moved in in 2022.
+He is a beautiful, sweet boy with long black hair.
+He is not a huge fan of being petted by strangers, but he's always willing to play.
+His weaknesses include feather toys and catnip.

+In 2022, owner Kris Kleindienst received the Voice of the Heartlands award by the Midwest Independent Bookstore Association, awarded each year to individuals and organizations who uphold the value of independent bookselling and who have made a significant contribution to bookselling in the Midwestern United States.
+In 2024, Kleindienst received the Michele Karlsberg Leadership Award from the Publishing Triangle.